devleaks/emit/README.md

 ### Alternate method to specify speed on path (eaasier to enter)

-Specify speeds with external Point feature rather than speedsAtVertices and waitsAtVertices array
+Specify speeds with external Point feature rather than speedsAtVertices and pausesAtVertices array